Key Terms and Definitions

 A comprehensive report stating university policies and crime statistics based on the Clery Act.

 Campus Security Authority.
 Those who have significant responsibility for students or student activities.
 All CSAs receive email notifications annually.

-A form provided by HMC DOS to CSAs to declare the status of their areas reportable incidents.
+A form provided by Harvey Mudd College dean of students to CSAs to declare the status of their areas reportable incidents.

 The referral of any person to any official who initiates an action of which a record is kept and which may result in the imposition of a sanction.

 Any crime that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias.

 A form provided by Harvey Mudd DOS to help CSAs document reportable incidents.

 Location of Incident

 The location of an incident is two-fold: the general location (e.g. Sprague Hall) and 2) the specific location (e.g., the learning center classroom).